-1.1.3-C – Prevent opening the polls
+Discussion

+This and following requirements cover the process of enabling voting to occur by placing the voting system in a voting mode.
+More information about the activated stage is defined in Table 11-1.

+1.1.3-B – Non-zero totals

-The voting system must not enter the voting mode unless and until the readiness test has been performed successfully and any steps necessary to isolate test data from election data have been performed successfully.
+The voting system must not enter the voting mode until all steps necessary to isolate test data from election data have been performed successfully